 - 2011 – audiobook version read by Jeff Harding

-Banned in several areas but still a box office success that made into that year’s top 10, it was met with utter dismay by British critical establishment of the time, though they seem to have largely objected to the mere fact that a British film was trying to pass itself off as American (as opposed to the hundreds of examples from the time when Hollywood made films with very hokey depictions of Britain).
+Banned in several areas of the UK, the film was still a box office success that made into that year’s top 10.
+However, it was met with utter dismay by British critical establishment of the time, though they seem to have largely objected to the mere fact that a British film was trying to pass itself off as American (as opposed to the hundreds of examples from the time when Hollywood made films with very hokey depictions of Britain).
 Here are a few choice samples of what the critics had to say in 1948:

 “a piece of nauseating muck” – Sunday Pictorial

 “a most sickening display of sadism, brutality and suggestiveness” – Evening Standard

 “About as fragrant as a cesspool”– Daily Mirror

 “A wicked disgrace to the British film industry” – Daily Express

 “One of the most undesirable pictures ever turned out by a British studio” – The Daily Star

 “The most sickening exhibition of brutality, perversion, sex and sadism ever to be shown on a cinema screen” – Monthly Film Bulletin